CoderDennis/decorum/NOTES.md

 - [x] Catch errors raised by `body_fn` so we can capture PRNG history and enter shrinking cycle.

-- [ ] Raise our own exception type that has good debug output.
+- [ ] Format raised error message to include generated values and shrinking statistics.

 - [x] Get end to end with shrinking working with single integer generator.